 On March 31, 2012, SPL assigned its rights, obligations and title to its New York City office lease to SPH Services.
-In connection with the assignment, SPL agreed to remit \$3,286 to SPH Services, subject to adjustment, which represents the present value of the lease payment obligations over the fair value of the leased facilities.
-This amount is included in Receivable from related parties in the consolidated balance sheet at June 30, 2012.
+In connection with the assignment, SPL agreed to remit \$3,286 to SPH Services, subject to adjustment, which represented the present value of the lease payment obligations over the fair value of the leased facilities.
 In addition, for a total consideration of \$1,203, SPL sold to SPH Services the fixed assets held by it relating to the New York City location, which includes furniture, equipment and leasehold improvements.
 This amount is included in payable to related parties as of June 30, 2012.
-The Company agreed to reimburse SPL \$254 for occupancy costs for the three months ended March 31, 2012, which amount is included in Payable to related parties as of June 30, 2012.
+The Company agreed to reimburse SPL \$254 for occupancy costs for the three months ended March 31, 2012, which amount is included in Payable to related parties as of December 31, 2012.

 The Company has an arrangement whereby it holds an asset on behalf of a related party in which it has an investment.
-The asset had a fair value of \$31,782 and \$47,605 at June 30, 2012 and December 31, 2011, respectively.
+The asset had a fair value of \$30,172 and \$47,605 at December 31, 2012 and December 31, 2011, respectively.
 Under the terms of this arrangement, the related party is the sole beneficiary and the Company does not have an economic interest in the asset and the Company has no capital at risk with respect to such asset, other than indirectly through its indirect investment in such related party.
-For the six months ended June 30, 2012 and 2011, the Company was indirectly compensated for providing this arrangement by the payment of a fee.
+For the year ended December 31, 2012 and 2011, the Company was indirectly compensated for providing this arrangement by the payment of a fee.
 The fees were not material.